U21 Ranking of National Higher Education Systems 2017

 The United States, Switzerland, United Kingdom, Denmark, Sweden, Singapore, Canada, Netherlands, Finland and Australia.
 This list contains the same countries as in the 2016 Ranking, but the order has changed a little.

 In this auxiliary ranking, introduced in 2014, countries are scored on how they perform on each of the 25 measures relative to countries at similar stages of economic development as measured by GDP per capita.
 Using this approach, the top 10 countries using the adjusted data are, in rank order:

 Serbia, the United Kingdom, South Africa, Denmark, Sweden, Finland, New Zealand, Portugal, Israel and Australia.

 More information, including the full 2017 report, a breakdown of the results and a commentary on the various measures used in these rankings can be found by:

 Clicking on the "more information" button at the very bottom of this page.

 Reports from 2012 - 2016 are also available to download via this link.

 Interactive Map with Ranking Summaries

-You can directly compare the both the overall ranking and also the individual measures of data taken from all countries involved in the U21 Ranking of National Higher Education Systems in 2012, 2013, 2014, 2015 and 2016 sing our comparison tool: www.universitas21.com/rankingcomparison
+You can directly compare the both the overall ranking and also the individual measures of data taken from all countries involved in the U21 Ranking of National Higher Education Systems in 2012, 2013, 2014, 2015, 2016 and 2017 using our comparison tool: www.universitas21.com/rankingcomparison